Gluten Free version of Amish White Bread

 1 tsp vinegar

-In a large bowl,add all the dry ingredients.
+In a large bowl,add all the dry ingredients, including the yeast.

 Mix in water and oil.
 If using a stand mixer, beat at medium speed for 3-4 minutes.